WalletConnect/web3inbox/tests/README.md

 ## Running Tests

 - `npx playwright test` to run in default mode (make sure your `.env` is set up)
-- `npm run playwright:debug` to step by step see what the tests are doing
+- `yarn run playwright:debug` to step by step see what the tests are doing

 ## Debugging